EduardoR002/VC-Project/README.md

 * This is a repository created to carry out the project for the curricular unit Computer Vision.
 (C Language)

 ## Goals:
-- Create a program in C;
+- Create a program in C for analisate a video;
-- Develop a solution to a real everyday problem;

 ## Developers:
 - Eduardo Rebelo()-> Degree Student in Computer Systems Engineering - IPCA